Arthy000/gherkin-testcafe/README.md

 Example:

 1. Create a _ParameterTypeRegistry_ (e.g. _myCustomParamRegistry.js_):

     ```js
     import { ParameterTypeRegistry, ParameterType } from '@cucumber/cucumber-expressions';

     class Color {
       constructor(name) {
         this.name = `${name} color`;
       }
     }

     const registry = new ParameterTypeRegistry();

     registry.defineParameterType(
       new ParameterType(
         'color', // name of the parameter
         /red|blue|yellow/, // regexp used to match
         Color, // the parameter's type
-            name => new Color(name) // transformer function
+        (name) => new Color(name) // transformer function
       )
     );

     module.exports = registry;
     ```

 2. Use it in a step:

         When I am searching for the blue color on Google

 3. Retrieve the value in the step implementation:

     ```js
     When('I am searching for the {color} color on Google', async (t, [color]) => {
       console.log(color.name); // blue color
     });
     ```

 4. Configure the _runner_ to use your custom _ParameterTypeRegistry_:

     ```js
-    runner.parameterTypeRegistryFile('./myCustomParamRegistry.js')
+    runner.parameterTypeRegistryFile('./myCustomParamRegistry.js');
     ```

-    __Note:__ Do not set `--param-type-registry-file` CLI parameter when running tests through the programming interface as it is internally used to pass the path of the _ParameterTypeRegistry_ file to the gherkin compiler.
+    **Note:** Do not set `--param-type-registry-file` CLI parameter when running tests through the programming interface as it is internally used to pass the path of the _ParameterTypeRegistry_ file to the gherkin compiler.

 Please refer to the [examples directory](./examples), and the official [Cucumber Expressions](https://cucumber.io/docs/cucumber/cucumber-expressions/) documentation for more details.